 • Extra mid-weight shirt (spring, fall only).
 Capilene or equivalent.
 Lots of manufactures, 5 to 6 oz.

 • Extra socks (two pair).
 Ankle socks save a bit, medium weight, a spare and a third pair for sleeping.

 For a solo trip, I favor using a small pot, 650 or 700 ml., that doubles as a mug, in conjunction with a home-made alcohol stove.
 Pick a wide-diameter pot, at least 3-3/4” dia., which will boil water more efficiently than narrower-diameter mugs.
 For partnered trips, I’ll bring a 1-liter titanium pot suitable for cooking for two, a Lexan cup (no burned lips) and probably switch to a canister stove for faster cooking.
 A mini-Bic lighter without back-up is ok if you’re careful not to get it wet.
 If it fails from moisture, putting it in a dry pocket will soon get the spark firing again.
-For utensil, I use a .4 oz.
-Lexan Spork, a combination knife/fork/spoon.
-They break (in the middle) easily, but are otherwise quite practical.
+For utensil, I use a .4 oz. lexan Humangear Uno Spork, a combination fork/spoon.
+The old standby LightMyFire Spork has a knife feature as well, but it breaks in the middle a little to easily.

 Stoves: Canister or Alcohol?

 For many years I’ve used a canister fuel stove for backpacking, a 3 oz.
 MSR Pocket Rocket.
 These stoves are light-weight, quiet, fast to boil, simmer well and are fuel efficient.
 The small (MSR) canisters (approx. 3.9 oz. fuel) weigh 3.5 oz. empty (large 8 oz. fuel MSR canisters weigh 4.6 oz. empty).
 If you burn all the (small canister) fuel, you’ll still be packing out 6.5 oz. and then have a canister to dispose of.